OPEnSLab-OSU/Loom/Max/ReadMe.md

 ## Running Max Module Interfaces

 The simplest way to test or run the devices on your network is to open the DataProcessor.maxpat file.
-This patch contains a drop down menu of all the LOOM Max modules / patches, and selecting one will generate an instance of it.
+This patch contains a drop down menu of all the Loom Max modules / patches, and selecting one will generate an instance of it.
 Multiple instances can exist of the same Max patch, each controlling or monitoring different data flow.
-This Data Processor also already contains an instance of the LOOM Channel Manager, described below.
+This Data Processor also already contains an instance of the Loom Channel Manager, described below.
 One can also add normal, non-prebuilt Max objects to the Data Processor like any other .patch file

 ## Channel Manager

-The LOOM Channel Manager keeps track of the which devices are on using which channel (A – H), whether they are currently active, their battery levels, and allows for the following reconfiguration options:
+The Loom Channel Manager keeps track of the which devices are on using which channel (A – H), whether they are currently active, their battery levels, and allows for the following reconfiguration options:

 - **Save Config:** Save any changes that have been made to the device.
 Without saving, restarting the device will start in its previously saved state (which may be desirable if making temporary changes)
 - **Set Request Settings:** Enables a flag on the given device, instructing it to, on startup, ignore any stored channel and instead request a new one from a channel manager (which needs to be open for any automatic channel assignment to occur).
 Note that a 'Save Config' command needs to be sent to the device for the set to take effect.